Skip to main content

 Treating syphilis during pregnancy

-If your screening test is positive for syphilis you will be reviewed by a specialist doctor from the genito urinary medicine (GUM) clinic, who will advise on and oversee your treatment and follow up care.
+If your screening test is positive for syphilis you will be reviewed by a specialist doctor from the genito urinary medicine (GUM) clinic, who will advise on and oversee your treatment and follow-up care.

 By treating syphilis early, there is less risk of permanent damage to your health and your baby’s health.

-When your baby is born, a doctor may take their blood and and give your baby antibiotics.
+When your baby is born, a doctor may take their blood and give your baby antibiotics.
 They will also check for signs of congenital syphilis.

 Hepatitis B